Rubric Advisors · Disciplined Wealth Management · 100% Fiduciary Commitment · Fee Only

 Test withdrawal rates from 3% to 6% against historical market conditions.
 Find the balance between income and longevity.

-This simulator tests different withdrawal rates against historical market returns using a rolling-period analysis.
-Rather than using average returns (which hide volatility), it replays actual sequences of good and bad years to test whether a given withdrawal rate would have survived different market environments.
+This simulator tests different withdrawal rates against an illustrative sequence of market returns using a rolling-period analysis.
+Rather than using average returns (which hide volatility), it replays a representative sequence of hypothetical good and bad years to test whether a given withdrawal rate would sustain across different market environments.

 Based on rolling 30-year periods using a diversified portfolio